mathildealgreen/Flask/README.md

 How to compile our project?
 Open postgresSQL and change the password in the app.py to your own password.
-Install the needed libraries (flask, psycopg2, werkzeug.security,logging,nltk,random) By using the following command in the terminal: pip install -r requirements.txt
+Install the needed libraries (flask, psycopg2, werkzeug.security,logging,nltk,random).
+By using the following command in the terminal: pip install -r requirements.txt